pzhaojohnson/rnacanvas.draw.bases/README.md

 # Nucleobase

-The `Nucleobase` class represents a `text` element within an SVG document (with special functionality related to drawing nucleobases).
+The `Nucleobase` class represents a `text` element within an SVG document that is a nucleobase.

 ## static create()